csys-fresher-batch-2021/musicapp-dharshini/README.md

 # MusicApp - (DJ Musicz)
 #### Description
 ```
 This Project is an online music app.
-Users can listen songs online and download songs.
+Users can listen songs online.
 ```
 #### Features